Metalcasting Instructable: Demonstrations for home and classrooms

 Cast iron, aluminum, or steel pan to pour any left over liquid tin

 A pattern is used to make an impression in the sand which will then be filled with liquid metal.
 The metal solidifies and the result is a duplicate of the pattern.
 The pattern is used over again to produce another mold.
-There are many ways to make patterns.
-Please check out our metalcasting pattern instructable for one option.
+There are many ways to make patterns, including 3-D printing.

 K-Bond Molding Sand